 - If you do list course descriptions or other catalog information, be sure to add a statement and link at the top of the information pointing the visitor to view the official catalog information in the online catalog.
 Example of wording for link: See the current class schedule for current classes and course descriptions

-- Contact Lori Brenden, Information Technology, (541) 463-3354 if you would like to use specialized links to list course descriptions.
+- Contact Lori Brenden, Marketing and Creative Services, (541) 463-3354 if you would like to use specialized links to list course descriptions.
 She will help provide customized links for your use.

 Use of Headings